 Artists Anne Riley and Jol Thoms tour the Arthur B. McDonald Institute research facilities at Queen’s University.

-Artists Anne Riley and Jol Thoms examine CUTE (a Cryogenic Underground Test Facility) at SNOLAB.
+Artist Jol Thoms examines CUTE (a Cryogenic Underground Test Facility) at SNOLAB

 The first stage of the residency took place over two extended site visits in July and October of 2019, during which artists, scientists and other scholars connected with each other in both Sudbury and Kingston.
 These diverse interactions ranged in focus from the basics of dark matter and neutrino physics to ancient underground water and Anishinaabe cosmology, and included artist talks, discussions and hands-on engagement with the unique research experiments and field trips generously made available through Drift’s partnering institutions.